avinshe/12hours_On_SQL/README.md

   - Problems that end with the roman number series (I, II, III, IV, V) are the best ones.
 They mimic real-world questions.
 Each table will have a great definition.
 The difficulty gets harder as you move on with the series.
 It will tell a story as you look back and it helps understand the reason behind each problem in the sequence.

 - Q4.
 How many problems should I solve in a day?
   - Zero to infinity.
 You don’t have to solve any fixed number.
 A single problem can help you make progress more than 10 others combined.
-They have a curated of 70 SQL problems.
+They have a curated list of 70 SQL problems.
 Sort them by frequency and solve 30 easy, 10 medium and 5 hard ones.
 That should be enough for interview prep.

 - Q5.
 How long will it take to get good at SQL?
   - To start, pick 15 days and make progress each day.
 I’ve worked on SQL for few years and I am not good at it.
 Problems are tricky and I had an acceptance rate of 60% for the 85 problems that I solved.
 51 submissions were accepted on the first try.
 34 required either minor corrections or debugging with test case inputs.